The problemI'm sure I don't have to point out that the current system of spelling

 It's normal to spend 12 years learning to read and write and still have 1 in 5 students not able to.

-It's normal to spend so much of your time and effort at school learning to read and write and to have spelling bees.
+It's normal to spend so much of your time and effort at school learning to read and write and to have

 It's normal for people with dyslexia and similar disabilities to have so many problems with reading and writing.